-Newcomer renting in becomes easier
+Newcomer renting becomes easier

 Mississauga is a newcomer’s dream city, attracting many first time buyers and renters.
 If you are a new immigrant to Canada, you will be surprised to see how easy it is to buy a home in Mississauga than rent.

-I work with many investors (landlords) and newcomer first time buyers in Mississauga.
+We work with many investors (landlords) and newcomer first time buyers in Mississauga.

-When it comes to property investment, I’ve seen how surprised newcomers are at our Canadian banking system that makes it so easy for those with no credit history or job to buy a home.
+When it comes to property investment, we’ve seen how surprised newcomers are at our Canadian banking system that makes it so easy for those with no credit history or job to buy a home.
 How is that possible?

 Newcomers can even buy a property